 You only need to clean your coffee pot carafe and other detachable components as often as you brew coffee.
 If that’s every single day, then you’ll have to clean them every day.
 If you brew coffee every other day, then it’s every other day.

-If you can’t clean the carafe until later in the day once you’re home from work, that’s okay too.
+When you can’t clean the carafe until later in the day once you’re home from work, that’s okay too.
 Just don’t go to bed without cleaning it and expect to brew a nice-tasting cup of coffee in the morning.
 Your caffeinated beverage will taste stale and probably a little funky.

 Another thing you have to do as often as you use your coffee pot is empty the brew basket.
 Take the used coffee filter out and dispose of it.
 If your filter is reusable, then put it in the sink and hand-wash it or place it in the dishwasher (if it’s dishwasher-safe).